Friesen Center for Service and Experiential Learning

 Huntington University's Friesen Center for Service and Experiential Learning provides various learning opportunities to students through service and professional development experiences.
 Involvement in service builds self-efficacy as students address a community need or social issue.
 Service also contributes to developing soft skills such as collaboration and leadership through practical, hands-on projects with diverse populations.

-Professional development, like practica and internships, offers students work experience that helps students develop vial skills and enhances career choices.
+Professional development, like practica and internships, offers students work experience that helps students develop vital skills and enhances career choices.
 Activities such as internships, practica, job shadows, and class-related observation extend classroom learning through professional experiences.
 Students can create professional documents, undergo interviews and assessment, and work alongside professionals associated with a wide range of majors and interests.

 Internships make students more marketable, needing less training, and managing more responsibilities than their peers.
 For more information regarding internships, practica, and job shadows, see Individualized Studies under Academic Policies.